sansseriff/phd_thesis/src/chapter_04/section_04_method.md

 <!-- In paper -->

-We encode a 98 kilobit <span style="color: orange">fig with images here</span> image as the dataset for transmission in both the 10.75 and 20 Ghz demonstrations.
+We encode a 98 kilobit <span class="html">[image](./section_05_results.md#fig:decoding_20GHz)</span><span class="latex">image (@fig:decoding_20GHz b)</span> as the dataset for transmission in both the 10.75 and 20 Ghz demonstrations.
 Due to limitations of the AWG, the full dataset can not be transmitted sequentially.
-Instead, sequencies of 8 (10.75 Ghz) and 10 (20 GHz) pulses  each are successively loaded into AWG memory, transmitted several times, then switched out for the next sequence.
+Instead, sequencies of 8 (10.75 Ghz) and 9 (20 GHz) pulses each are successively loaded into AWG memory, transmitted several times, then switched out for the next sequence.
+The 98 kbit dataset is therefore transmitted with 9832 (10.75 GHz) and 8937 (20 GHz) frames across 1229 (10.75 GHz) and 993 (20 GHz) AWG sequences.

-We begin by using a sequence that only consists of pulses in the $i = 0$ time slot.
-Before sending the actual dataset, we modulate this set multiple times, collecting data from low and high trigger levels for impinging optical pulses of varying mean photon number.
+We begin with a preamble sequence that only consists of pulses in the $i = 0$ time slot.
+Before sending the rest of the dataset, we modulate this set multiple times, collecting data from low and high trigger levels for impinging optical pulses of varying mean photon number.
 This provides information on the detector's photon number response without arrival time variation.
 We label the measurements from the low (8~mV) and high (50~mV) trigger levels as $t_A$ and $t_B$ respectively.
 As shown in <span class="latex"> Fig.~\ref{fig:waveform}</span><span class="html">[the waveform figure](section_03_introduction.md#fig:waveform)</span>, histograms of these arrival events are multimodal with distinct groupings for for each photon number detection.
 We first present a method for recovering a symmetric arrival time response function using the the slope measurement $\Delta t_{BA} = t_B - t_A$.

 ### Slope-Based Correction